“Music…gives soul to the universe…” – Plato

 Lori exemplifies the strong link between science and music.

 Lori holds a PhD and worked as an environmental consultant before returning to music.
 She balances her time between music, motherhood and promoting social welfare.
 In addition to performing, Lori teaches private piano to adults and children and has been Vice President of the Bucks County (PA) Association of Piano Teachers.
-She is happily married to husband Mark, a scientist.
-Their most proud accomplishments are being parents of two children, Kurt and Cody.
+She is happily married to husband Mark, a retired scientist.
+Their most proud accomplishments are being parents of two children, Kurt (b.
+1994) and Cody (b.2002).